magepages/mpdocs/docs/reward-points/index.md

 * In the **Maximum Available Point Balance** field
   * Set the maximum number of point(s) that the customer can accumulate by purchasing.

-  * If customer's account balance reaches to this number, there will be no more points awarded to the balance, and reward point(s) indicators will not be shown on the frontend.
+  * If customer's account balance reaches to this number, there will be no more points awarded to the balance.

   * Admins can add point(s) to an account balance with no awareness of this value.
   * If the field is left blank or 0, there will be no restriction for the maximum points